 In line with historic surroundings, trolley and carriage rides are the quintessential modes of transport in this part of Paducah.
 John's Pass Carriage Service departs from carriage corner and can be scheduled by appointment year-round.
 The free trolley run by Paducah Area Transit System moves visitors through Historic Downtown, the Lower Town Arts District and Uppertown neighborhoods during the spring and summer months.

 Stroll brick sidewalks and tree-lined streets.
 Boasting more historical markers per capita than any other Kentucky town, you'll find dozens in the downtown core that allow you to stand on the footsteps of William Clark, Alben Barkley and other notable figures from Paducah's past.
 Self-guided tours like the Cell Phone Walking Tour and Lewis & Clark Eastern Legacy introduce you to the stories behind the facades and local landmarks.

-Move at your own pace by cycle on land or stand up paddle board (SUP) on water with rentals from Hooper's Outdoor Center.
+Move at your own pace by cycle on land with bike rentals from Hooper's Outdoor Center.
 Throughout Historic Downtown and beyond, you'll find parks and bike racks that make active exploration easy.

 Paducah's riverfront features festivals, scenic vistas and outdoor activities

 Plan your Visit

 Book a stay at unique lodging properties in the downtown region like Paducah Harbor Plaza and the Market House Theatre Guest Apartments.
 The 1857 Hotel, a 10-room boutique property with on-site bar that blends modern design and historic architecture.
 Find postcard perfect views overlooking the Ohio at the Holiday Inn Paducah Riverfront, a full-service property.
 Preview the full listing of hotels in the downtown area and throughout all regions of Paducah.